tosolevsky/media.analyst/README.md

 ## Running Tests

 The tests use mocked Firebase services and expect the `TESTING` environment variable to be set.
+Firebase libraries are only imported when this flag is unset, so tests run without Firebase credentials.
 Run:

 ```bash
 TESTING=1 pytest